Keisuke Ogihara

 Keisuke Ilmari Ogihara (荻原イルマリ恵介, Ogihara Irumari Keisuke) (born June 17, 1975) is a Japanese rapper and member of the hip hop group Rip Slyme.

 Career

 Ilmari attended the same primary and middle school as Ryo-Z. During this, they became the founding members of Rip Slyme.
-After switching several schools, Ilmari then left for an international school.
-While there he met fellow Rip Slyme member Pes.
+After relocating schools, Ilmari then left to seek international schooling.
+While studying internationally, he met fellow Rip Slyme member Pes.
 Quitting school in the middle of his final year, he returned to Tokyo, reunited with Ryo-Z and formed "Gibinibanko" (ギビニバンコ).

 Ilmari returned to Finland in 2002 along with his group members and favourite camp counsellor, Andrew Busam, where they shot photos and footage for their shortcuts!
-DVD & their photobook RIP STYLE.
-They held several concerts in Helsinki as well.
-Andrew provided moral support throughout the trip and was there for anyone who needed a hug.
+DVD and their photobook RIP STYLE, and performed live in Helsinki.

 Ilmari's beatboxing is featured in several concerts and with Kei in the song "By the Way" on their TOKYO CLASSIC album.

 In 2005, GAP held their 10th Anniversary campaign.
 Ilmari was chosen (as were BoA & Hiro of Exile) as models for displaying their individual style.
-With his sister Elisa, Ilmari owns a Japanese restaurant called Len's Keishoku Bar in Helsinki.